laminas-api-tools/api-tools-http-cache/README.md

 #### Key: `controllers`

-The `controllers` key is utilized for mapping a combination of a route and a HTTP method (see below) to a cache header configuration.
+The `controllers` key is utilized for mapping a combination of a controller and a HTTP method (see below) to a cache header configuration.

 Example: